loicsander/Robofont-scripts/MutatorScale/Readme.md

 })
 ```

 This way may seem less straightforward in terms of code but is closer to design.
-You provide the required elements that allow the MutatorScaleEngine to compute contextual scaling values.
+You provide the required meaningful proportions that allow the MutatorScaleEngine to compute scaling values.

 **width** corresponds to simple horizontal scaling and should be a float value akin to a percentage (100% == 1).

-**referenceHeight** can be either a string or an number (float or int), but if it is a string, it should be a height reference meaningful to a font, vertical metrics for instances or glyph names (of which it will take the whole height).
+**referenceHeight** can be either a string or an number (float or int), but if it is a string, it should be a height reference the master fonts know about: vertical metrics.

 **targetHeight** is the height you wish to see your scaled glyphs have; should be a number (float or int).

 From these values, the MutatorScaleEngine computes proper scaling ratios.
-The interesting aspect in this approach is that the scaling ratios may vary among interpolation masters so that you can effectively interpolate glyphs from font with slightly different vertical metrics/proportions for instance, and still obtain scaled glyphs at the exact proportion you asked for.
+The interesting aspect in this approach is that the scaling ratios may vary among interpolation masters so that you can effectively interpolate glyphs from fonts with slightly different vertical metrics/proportions and still obtain scaled glyphs at the exact proportion you asked for — what it means concretely is that you could interpolate an ’H’ scaled down to 520 units in height from two master fonts with different capHeights.

+*****

-Once scale and fonts are set to work with, the MutatorScaleEngine is ready to produce scaled glyphs, on demand.
+Once scale and fonts are set, the MutatorScaleEngine is ready to produce scaled glyphs, on demand.

 Now if we ask: